 Sending children away to college is one of the most important, but stressful, milestones for a parent.
 With more and more students applying to the nation's top colleges, it is becoming increasingly harder to get in.
 The top 12 colleges accepted just 1 applicant in 10, some, even fewer.

 Our lead counselor, Rajkamal Rao, is an expert on higher education.
-His course, "School to College", an innovative ½ credit elective for high school students, launched in the State of Washington on the Red Comet online platform this Spring.
+His course, "School to College", an innovative ½ credit elective for high school students, launched in the State of Washington on the Red Comet online platform in January 2018.
 He is an active public speaker conducting awareness seminars on higher education and student camps both in the United States and India.
-His higher education webinars are broadcast live to engineering colleges in India.
+His higher education webinars are broadcast live to Indian engineering colleges belonging to the IUCEE consortium.
 He has written a book on college selection, available on Amazon - College Selection the Smart Way.
-His course on college financial planning is live on Udemy, the world's largest online learning and teaching marketplace with over 15 million students.
+His courses on college selection and financial planning are on Udemy, the world's largest online learning and teaching marketplace with over 15 million students.

 We hope that you can join the hundreds of families who have engaged with us as clients or attended our seminars.
 Children from these families have won admission to top universities in the US.
 This year alone, our graduate students entered such reputed institutions as the University of Pennsylvania, Dartmouth, Cornell, Carnegie Mellon, Duke, University of Illinois-Urbana, Texas A & M, University of Utah, University of Minnesota, U-Mass (Amherst), USC, North Carolina State University, Arizona State and Virginia Tech.

 The nation's universities, including top institutions, know that bright students and families visit our website to get free, quality information about all things college.
 This is why they advertise on our website!
 To date, our website has attracted over 150,000 hits from users worldwide.
 People also follow us on Facebook for regular updates about everything college.